 After setting particle_active

 , you need to set the other particle variables.
-Since all the other variables are .half
+Since all the other arrays are .half

 , you can multiply s0